rilldata/rill-examples/rill-openrtb-prog-ads/README.md

 For Marketplaces/Technology Providers:
   - Troubleshoot campaigns and quickly identify ad server issues
   - Instantly view top-line revenue, volume, eCPM, and other key metrics without pulling complex reports

+## Extra Dashboard

+An additional dashboard is created with row policies enabled for specific emails.
+This is used in our embed examples found, [here](https://rill-embedding-example.netlify.app/).